The Modern Antiquarian. Ancient Sites, Stone Circles, Neolithic Monuments, Ancient Monuments, Prehistoric Sites, Megalithic Mysteries

 Edited 26th December 2010ce

-Penyclodiau is the biggest and most impressive hillfort in the Clwyddian mountains at 430m the views are extensive to say the least.
+Penycloddiau is the biggest and most impressive hillfort in the Clwyddian mountains at 430m the views are extensive to say the least.
 The strong cold wind coming from the east pretty much prevented us from having a good look along those ramparts (the wind whipped the lens cap right in my eye, ouch)but the other side was well preserved double ditches at the north east end and to the north triple.
-There may have been entrances to the south and the north and an even fainter one at the east, I don't know why the entrances aren't better preserved but the ramparts are about 6ft tall in places.
+There may have been two entrances to the east, at least that's what Coflein says, we didn't go up the wind torn eastern side.

-I do not know why I put off coming here so long it's just awsome even the kids (My hillfort groupies)loved it only two or three Clwyd mounts hillforts to go now.
+I do not know why I put off coming here so long it's just awesome even the kids (My hill fort groupies)loved it only two or three Clwyd mountains hill forts to go now.

 postman Posted by postman